-Online Dating: From Friendly to Bye-Bye in 48 Hours
+Online Dating: From Nice Guy to Bye-Bye in 48 Hours

 I’m still on POF as an experiment but rarely active, because it just doesn’t interest me enough.
 Last week I wrote about some of the harassment and abuse towards women on online dating sites.
 Not all of them are initially batshit crazy; some of them take time, which is why I like to chat and feel them out before replying or giving out my number or meeting in person.